datkumar/code-journal/src/content/concepts/cpp/stl/1-stl-intro.md

 **Importing** the library: `#include <bits/stdc++.h>`

+This is a non-standard header file found specific to **GCC** typically found in the `bits` directory under the GCC include path.
+It imports a bunch of standard C++ library headers like `<iostream>`, `<vector>`, `<algorithm>` etc. typically used in programming contests.
+This library can also be pre-compiled to make your local runtimes faster

 The **Standard Template Library** (STL) is a set of C++ template classes and functions to provide several common programming data structures and algorithms

 The main components of the C++ STL include: